 Third and fourth graders choose either football or soccer in the fall and then rotate through a cycle in the winter and spring to sample six different sports; you will learn the rules and basic skills, compete against your peers, and discover which sports you love.
 Fifth graders can continue to participate in intramurals or choose to compete against other schools in one interscholastic sport per season.
 Sports options are listed below.

-- Intramural: Football or soccer
+- Intramural: Flag football or soccer

-- Interscholastic (Grade 5): Football or soccer
+- Interscholastic (Grade 5): Flag football or soccer

 - Intramural: Basketball, wrestling and intramural games (including street hockey)